-- Heartburn – digestion is a process of hydrolysis; it cannot occur without water (This does not mean drinking a lot of water during a meal, rather maintaining proper cellular fluids.
-A good rule of thumb is 6-8 oz during a meal, so that you do not dilute your digestive juices.)
+- Heartburn – digestion cannot occur without water (This does not mean drinking a lot of water during a mea as doing so can dilute your digestive juices, rather maintaining proper cellular fluids.)

-- Back Pain – discs in back are cartilages which require fluid, just like our joints
+- Back Pain (Discs in the back are cartilages which require fluid, just like our joints.)

 - Exercise Asthma